If residential, could impact city schools

 Once the panel decides on a plan, Chevron will approach builders with experience in similar projects, rather than issuing a request for proposals, said Connie Hall, a consultant with the Chevron land and development company.
 “This framework is going to be given to a developer so they understand they can’t just come in and jam something down people’s throats,” she said.
 “We’re not starting at ground zero.”

 The March 14 meeting to share the advisory panel’s proposal will be held at Slater Chemical Firehouse, 76 Old Glenham Road.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.